amidukr/pak-c-mak/README.md

 - **pak-c-mak** effectively can work with multiple pak-c-mak repositories, if another pak-c-mak repository with necessary C++ libraries already exist, using pak-c-mak it is possible to add as many references to external pak-c-mak repositories as needed.

 - **pak-c-mak** have special mode for local development, where packages will be found in local copy first.
-This approach is useful to test latest local changes before publishing them into remote.
+This approach is useful to test latest local changes before publishing them into remote source code repository.

 ![alt text](readme/pak-c-mak-overview.png "Logo Title Text 1")